Ken De Dycker: Motocross career

-De Dycker first represented his country in the Motocross des Nations at the 2007 Motocross des Nations in Buds Creek in the USA.
+De Dycker first represented his country in the Motocross des Nations at the 2007 Motocross des Nations in Budds Creek in the USA.
 He filled the open category.
 In his first race he recorded a 2nd position behind Ryan Villopoto and was the first open class rider.
 In his second race he could only manage 11th overall against the MX1 riders, and second out of the open riders.
-This was good enough for him to take second individually in the open class and help Belgium to third overall behind the USA and France.
+This was good enough for him to take second individually in the open class and help Belgium to third overall behind the US and France.

 He followed this up the following year at the 2008 Motocross des Nations at Donington Park, Great Britain with a more consistent performance of 8th in his first race and 4th in his second.
 This time out he filled the MX1 berth and again finished second in class behind France's Sebastien Pourcel.
-For the second year in a row it was once again good enough to put Belgium third behind the USA and France.
+For the second year in a row it was once again good enough to put Belgium third behind the US and France.

 For the 2009, the 2010 and the 2011 editions he was not selected to represent his country.

 He made his return in the 2012 edition, held in his home country at the sandy Lommel circuit.
 He returned to the Open category and was partnered by Clement Desalle and Jeremy Van Horebeek.
 Aboard his KTM he recorded a 3rd in his first race and a 5th in his second.
 This gave him third in the open class behind Jeffrey Herlings and Tanel Leok, it was good enough to help Team Belgium to second overall behind Germany.

 For the 2013 edition in Teutschenthal Germany, Belgium opted for the same team as the year before, but this time de Dycker swapped positions with Desalle to take on the incredibly competitive MX1 class.

 The Belgium team went into the final race with a slender advantage over USA, at the first corner disaster struck when Desalle went down injured without completing a lap.
 De Dycker had a bad start and found himself back in the pack, but, in one of the most memorable moments in MXDN history he charged through to take a remarkable 2nd position behind Antonio Cairoli.
-This meant that Belgium could drop Desalle's DNF and claim a slender 3-point victory - their first since 2004.
+This meant that Belgium could drop Desalle's DNF and claim a slender 3-point victory – their first since 2004.
 It also meant that Ken took 3rd overall in the MX1 class.